Module fact file

 - Assess the appropriacy of particular approaches to the design of their own research (or similar projects)

 - Demonstrate an understanding of how approaches might be combined

-- Apply a particular approach to the analysis of your own data
+- Apply a particular approach to the analysis of your own data (or other datasets)

 A 2000 word assignment.